alfaraihan/particle_local_temp/readme.md

 Directory of where you want to save exported data.
 There are 2 kind of exported data, which is: xyz data and npy data. npy data is numpy array data which is the array of particel local temperature. xyz data format contains : particle type, X, Y, Z position, temperature.

 ### cutoff
-Parameter for variable $R_cut$, which is the cutoff radius of neighbor finder.
+Parameter for variable $R_{cut}$, which is the cutoff radius of neighbor finder.
 Neighbor of a particle is searched using ovito modifiers, CutoffNeighborFinder.
 <br>default = 5.1

 ### units